interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 ### Perform outgoing settlement

 Asynchronously send an outgoing settlement.
 The accounting system sends this request and [accounts for outgoing settlements](#account-for-outgoing-settlements).
-(TODO link to other SE behavior here)

 #### Request